sabrinarasch/assembly_course_scripts/README.md

         * /data/courses/assembly-annotation-course/containers2/TEsorter_1.3.0.sif

 ### Week 6 - Dynamics of Transposable elements
-The goal of week 6 was to estimate the age of insertion and analyse the phylogenetic relations.
+The goal of week 6 was to estimate the age of TEs (time of insertion), which can be estimated by calculating the divergence to a consensus sequence.
+The assumption behind this is, that copies of the same family derive from one common active element and therefore they need to be identical at the time of insertion and then accumulate mutations over time.
+Further phylogenetic relations between TEs was analysed.
+This allows to defined groups of closely related TEs that come from a common ancestral TE sequence.
+Most such studies analyse well characterised protein coding sequences, such as the reverse transcriptase, ribonuclease H and integrase for LTR retrotransposons, and transposase for DNA transposons.
+This analysis is done on the retrotransposon superfamilies copia and gypsy.

 * Scripts: 06_01_TE_dating.sh, 06_02_TE_dating_plot_div.R
-* Software: R ???, SeqKit 0.13.2, clustal-omega 1.2.4, FastTree 2.1.10
+* Software: R 4.3.0, SeqKit 0.13.2, clustal-omega 1.2.4, FastTree 2.1.10
 * Input:
     * 6.1: polished.fasta.mod.out (output of EDTA)
     * 6.2: polished.fasta.sed.tab (output of 6.1)